LiyaoTang/My-Notes/General-Tips.md

     - no implementation recognized in linking stage
     - look up in pre-implementated cases, `undefined reference` if unforseen usage found
     - $\Rightarrow$ use with macro to make pre-spcialization (fast compilation)

+### Macro

+- Capability

+  - Class Generator

+    - can be viewed as a self-defined proto $\Rightarrow$ define the `metaclass`

+  - Call-by-Name

+    - pass in string \& call the func with that name

+      $\Rightarrow$ generate if-else / switch table at compile time, according to defined classes

+      (as class declaration written in macro - still class generator benefits)

 ### Concurrency in C++ (POSIX Library)